Sockemboffer/NPR2Spotify/README.md

 # NPR2Spotify
 Too much great music between segments that I never have time to dig for on their website.
 This was a good excuse to learn more about programming and created automation around parsing and creating Spotify [Playlists](https://open.spotify.com/user/1tnm7cyegqffdjtsz6mt1ozcl?si=oQepJ6nKTVmZ6rYdRaEDTQ/).
-This creates one for every day's interlude music (when song information is/was present) on back through to 1995!
+The program creates one playlist for every day's interlude music (when song information is/was present) on back through to 1995!
 It's likely not perfect at matching but, feel free to send playlist corrections to MoWeEd2Spotify[a-t]pm.me 🙃

 [Morning Edition](https://www.npr.org/programs/morning-edition/)